horaanchal/CiscothingQbator_Cohort1/README.md

 # CiscothingQbator Project
-A drone localisation system that finds humans buried under snow to speed up search and rescue operations.
+A drone localization system that finds humans buried under snow to speed up search and rescue operations.